jevgenik/manuals/source/files/software/nvidia_sw.rst

 Just as TSMC manufactures chips designed by other companies, NVIDIA AI Foundry enables organizations to develop their own AI models.

 * NVIDIA Edify,  a multimodal AI architecture that can use simple text prompts to generate images, videos, 3D assets, 360-degree high-dynamic-range imaging and physically based rendering (PBR) materials.
+Using AI Foundry, companies can train bespoke AI models to generate any of these assets
   `Test Edify models online <https://build.nvidia.com/nim?q=edify>`_

 `Official website <https://www.nvidia.com/en-us/ai/foundry/>`_